Sirilak Kwong: Early life and education

-Sirilak Kwong, nicknamed Lingling, was born on 11 May 1995.
+Kwong was born on 11 May 1995 in British Hong Kong.
+She was raised in Kwun Tong and attended Mu Kuang English School until 2012.
 Her father is from Hong Kong and her mother is from Thailand's Kalasin Province.
+She has a younger brother, who runs a char siu restaurant in Chatuchak, Bangkok.
+She is a Christian, and can speak Thai, English, Cantonese and Mandarin.

-She was born and raised in Hong Kong and moved to Thailand at the age of 17, and has a younger brother.
-Sirilak is a Christian, and can speak Thai, English and Chinese.
-She completed her secondary education at Kalasin Pittayasarn School and has a bachelor's degree from Khon Kaen University International College, majoring in Tourism Management, with second-class honors.
+Kwong moved to Thailand at the age of 17.
+She completed her secondary education at Kalasin Pittayasarn School.
+She has a bachelor's degree from Khon Kaen University International College, majoring in Tourism Management, with second-class honors.

 Career

-In 2016, while Sirilak was in her junior year of college, she joined the Miss Khon Kaen Silk Contest and won the first runner-up and the Miss Photogenic Award.
+In 2016, while Kwong was in her junior year of college, she joined the Miss Khon Kaen Silk Contest and won the first runner-up and the Miss Photogenic Award.
 She then joined the 2018 Miss Khao Suan Kwang Contest and won first runner-up gaining her more attention from the general public.
-This led to Sirilak signing a contract to become an actress under Channel 3.
+This led to Lingling signing a contract to become an actress under Channel 3.

 She debuted with a supporting role in the television series My Forever Sunshine in 2020 starring Mark Prin Suparat and Kao Supassara Thanachat.
 In 2022, she played her first leading role in the drama Makkali The Love Tree.
+She also co-hosted the seventh, ninth, and tenth seasons of the Thailand-themed Hong Kong travel program Thai Rogered, produced by TVB, from 2022 to 2024.

-She gained wider recognition in 2024 with the sapphic series The Secret of Us opposite Kornnaphat Sethratanapong.
+She gained wider recognition in 2024 with the sapphic series The Secret of Us opposite Orm Kornnaphat Sethratanapong.
 The series garnered critical acclaim and won Best GL Series of the Year at the Y Entertain Awards and Most Popular Series award and FEE:D Y Awards.
-In 2025, Sirilak and Kornnaphat reunited to star in Only You.
+In 2025, Kwong and Kornnaphat reunited to star in Only You.